alec-horwitz/Words-Rhymes-N-More/README.md

            sentence: your_sentence_string

- A sentence is returned as a string that rhymes with the sentence supplied to the body.
-For example if your post request's body contains the following key value pair in the following format:
+ A sentence will be returned as a string that rhymes with the sentence that was supplied.
+For example, if the body contains the following:

            sentence: "I love Code"

  A sentence that rhymes with "I love code" will be returned.
 That sentence might look like this:

-           "bi labove owed"
+           "sky glove rowed"